n3mo/massmine/README.md

 ![Splash Screen](https://github.com/n3mo/massmine/raw/master/img/splash.png)

+## Installation and Usage
-Documentation and installation instructions are available at [](http://www.massmine.org)
+Documentation and installation instructions are available at [www.massmine.org](http://www.massmine.org)

+## About
 MassMine is a research tool designed to simplify the collection and use of data from social media outlets.

 Specifically, MassMine: